In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Sweet, crisp snap peas, a cross between snow peas and English peas, are meant to be eaten whole, pod and all.
-They’re a delicious snack when eaten raw and are perfect for quick-cooking stir-frys like this one.
-The trick is to just barely heat them so they retain their crunchy goodness.
+Sweet, crisp sugar snap peas, a cross between snow peas and English peas, are meant to be eaten whole, pod and all.
+They’re a delicious snack when enjoyed raw and are perfect for quick-cooking stir-fries like this one.
+The trick is to just barely heat them so they retain their crunch.

 - 2 tablespoons sesame seeds